Help for 150 million people who need glasses, but can't afford them.

-The entire material and manufacturing cost of the glasses will come to approximately 1 USD.
+Material and manufacturing cost of the glasses come to approximately 1 USD

 This enables impoverished people the ability to afford a pair of OneDollarGlasses.
 The tough and rust-free spring steel wire is dermatologically safe and skin compatible.
 It is first bent at the bending machine into rectangular sections.
 Different physiognomies can be taken into account individually when bending the frame.
 The elliptical polished, unbreakable lenses can be inserted in no time.
 Heat-shrinkable sleeves made of hypoallergenic plastic on the ear piece ends increase the wearing comfort of the glasses.
 Because the glasses have very little weight, they do not require nosebridges.
 Two coloured glass pearls give each pair of glasses its own personal design.

 The OneDollarGlasses are produced by the local people on a specially designed bending machine.
 This bending machine is the core of the concept of OneDollarGlasses.
 It requires no electrical power and is virtually maintenance-free, so it works in every remote village.
 During a 14-day intensive training, men and women are taught to work as OneDollarGlasses opticians, so that they may start their own business.